-- 10.1.All pupils have a right to be treated with respect and dignity.
-Adults must not use any form of degrading treatment to punish a pupil.
-The use of sarcasm, demeaning or insensitive comments towards pupils is not acceptable in any situation.
-Deliberately intimidating pupils by shouting aggressively, hectoring or overbearing physical presence is not acceptable in any situation.
-Any sanctions or rewards used should be part of our Behaviour Policy. - 10.2.
+- 10.3.
 Physical intervention can only be justified in exceptional circumstances.
 Non-statutory guidance is available from the Department of Education website.
 See 'Use of reasonable force advice for Head Teachers, Staff and Governing Bodies'.
-Adults may legitimately intervene to prevent a pupil from committing a criminal offence, injuring themselves or others, causing damage to property, engaging in behaviour prejudicial to good order and to maintain good order and discipline.
-Adults should have regard to the health and safety of themselves and others.
+Adults may legitimately intervene to prevent a pupil from committing a criminal offence, injuring themselves or others, causing damage to property, engaging in behaviour prejudicial to good order and maintaining good order and discipline.
+Adults should have regard for the health and safety of themselves and others.
 It is always unlawful to use force as a punishment.
-The use of unwarranted physical force is likely to constitute a criminal offence. - 10.3.
-Where a pupil has specific needs in respect of particularly challenging behaviour, a positive handling plan, including a risk assessment, should be put in place and agreed by all parties.
+The use of unwarranted physical force is likely to constitute a criminal offence. - 10.4.
+Where a pupil has specific needs in respect of particularly challenging behaviour, a positive handling plan, including a risk assessment, should be put in place and agreed upon by all parties.
 Where it is judged that a pupil's behaviour presents a serious risk to themselves or others, a robust risk assessment that is regularly reviewed and a physical intervention plan, where relevant, must be put in place.
 All incidents and subsequent actions should be recorded and reported to a manager and the pupil's parents/carers.
 Where it can be anticipated that physical intervention is likely to be required, a plan should be put in place that the pupil and parents/carers are aware of and have agreed to.
 Parental consent does not permit the use of unlawful physical intervention or deprive a pupil of their liberty.
 The School has separate policies on Behaviour Management and the Use of Physical Intervention.